 Graph acceptance

-v0.2 should treat graph as a serious product surface, not an isolated demo.
-The goal is Neo4j-class maturity as an engineering target, with evidence for what is already comparable and what is still behind.
+v0.2 treats graph as a real part of the engine, not an isolated demo.
+Neo4j-class maturity is the engineering target, with evidence for what is already comparable and what is still behind.

 Required graph evidence: